Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 p = NULL;

-These errors can be prevented by following the basics and coding carefully.
-Especially for beginners, adhering to the rules of “initialization”, “NULL checks”, and “consistent use of free” leads to bug‑free code.
+These errors can be prevented by following the basics and coding carefully

 8. Summary

-• Techniques such as dynamic memory management (malloc/free) and double pointers support more practical and flexible program design.
+• Techniques such as dynamic memory management (malloc/free) and double pointers support more practical and flexible program design

 Advice for Beginners

-• Leverage Valgrind and other memory-checking tools
+• Valgrind and other memory check tools

 Next Steps